kinjo/my-ansible-project/README.md

 However, There are some points of difference between the guide and the tasks as following.

-* Build an all-in-one server in now
+* An all-in-one node and an compute node are built
-* Use VirtualBox and Vagrant and Ansible in order to save time andeffort for getting the new machine
+* Use VirtualBox and Vagrant and Ansible in order to save time and effort for getting the new machine
 * Use qemu instead of KVM
 * There is an additional server named ansible to run the Ansible tasks